fonoster/routr/docs/api/status/get.md

 **Response**

-If successful this method will return a `status = 200`.
+If successful, this method will return a `status = 200`.
 A client implementing this method can assumed that no answer or a bad answer means that the server us down or "unhealthy."